Cathedral of The Isles: Features

 Formal gardens and woodland surround the cathedral, the tallest building on Great Cumbrae and the smallest cathedral in the British Isles.
 The tower dominates the buildings: at 123 ft, the tower and spire are three times the length of the 40 ft nave.

-Celtic Crosses at the Cathedral of the Isles.
+Celtic crosses at the Cathedral of the Isles.

 In the entrance porch is an interesting collection of Celtic crosses, all of which were excavated on the island in Victorian times.

 The stained glass is by William Wailes (west window) and Hardman & Co.

-The organ is by Philip Wood of Huddersfield.
-It was installed in 2004, having been relocated from Logie Pert Parish Church, and replacing an organ by John Compton.
+The organ was built by Philip Wood of Huddersfield.
+It was installed in 2004, having been relocated from Logie Pert Parish Church, replacing an organ by John Compton.

 The organist is Alastair Chisholm, who was awarded a BEM in 2016 for services to music and culture.

 Theological college

-The theological college existed from 1851, for 34 years.
+The theological college existed for 34 years, starting in 1851.
 From 1919 to 1927 the college buildings housed nuns from the Community of St Andrew of Scotland (CSAS).

-For ten years from 1975 it hosted a community, the Community of Celebration Christian Trust.
+For ten years from 1975 it hosted the Community of Celebration Christian Trust.

 The college is now a retreat house, the College of the Holy Spirit, and is open to the public to stay.